aarongilly/aarongilly.github.io/_posts/2020-7-15-data-journal-project-history.md

 # Top 10: Lessons I've Accidentally Learned in Service of Learning about Myself
 {: style="color: red"}
-1. Not planning for failure is the same thing as planning to fail.
+1. **Not planning for failure is the same thing as planning to fail**.
 The first couple years of the tracking my system was completely intolerant of anything other than perfect data completeness for an entire week.
 When I inevitably lost data for a single *day*, the whole week had to go.
 Now I've got data gaps that are much wider and more noticeable than just missing *food* for a single day.
 Don't write yourself into a corner with what data you choose to track.
 Don't expect to know *today* all the data points that you'll care about in 5 years.
 Leave your system room to grow, shrink, or refocus as time goes by.
-2. Tracking something is sometimes all the reason you need to make it successful.
+2. **Tracking something is sometimes all the reason you need to make it successful**.
 I achieved many things simply because I didn't want to record a failure for a run of successive days.
-3. Tracking either needs to be easy - or important enough to be difficult.
+3. **Tracking either needs to be easy - or important enough to be difficult**.
 Every data point I didn't fully automate that wasn't absolutely essential eventually got nixed.
-4. Subjective scales from 1 to 5 are less useful than ones from 1 to 10.
+4. **Subjective scales from 1 to 5 are less useful than ones from 1 to 10**.
 Neither of them are as useful as objective measures that tell the same story.
 "How do you feel, physically" is less useful than "what medicines did you have to take".
 The gold standard to aim for is a subjective qualification on top of an objective fact.
 "I ate Taco Bell today, and that's poor food" is better than "I ate poorly".
-5. Tracking things is a great way to spot trends and correlations, for sure - but its real value comes from forcing you to think about your life.
+5. Tracking things is a great way to spot trends and correlations, for sure - but its **real value comes from forcing you to think about your life**.
 Are the things you do day-to-day aligned with your values and long-term ambitions?
 Track according to what's important to you.
 How can you measure your goals?
 How can you measure how well you're tending to the areas of responsibility in your life?
-6. Another, more obvious, but less appreciated benefit of tracking things in your life is that it serves as an **incredible** set of reference materials for questions like "when did we buy the house?", "when was my last doctor's appointment?", "how long have I had this cough?", "when was the last time I saw my parents?"
+6. Another, more obvious, but less appreciated benefit of tracking things in your life is that **it serves as an incredible set of reference materials** for questions like "when did we buy the house?", "when was my last doctor's appointment?", "how long have I had this cough?", "when was the last time I saw my parents?"
-7. Anything piece of data that isn't closely bound to time, shouldn't go into a time-indexed tracking system.
+7. **Anything piece of data that isn't closely bound to time, shouldn't go into a time-indexed tracking system**.
 I tried, for a bit, to use the Data Journal to hold *everything*.
 Turns out that some notes are better organized by subject than by "when" they happened to get written down.
-8. Being good at spreadsheets can take you places.
+8. **Being good at spreadsheets can take you places**.
 My 4 year, multi-thousand dollar degree has helped me less in my day-to-day life than have the couple of weeks I've collectively spent learning how to use static references, why VLOOKUP is usually not the best option, and learning how to string together functions to do basically whatever I want.
-9. Spreadsheet manipulation is an *awesome* place to learn basic scripting.
+9. **Spreadsheet manipulation is an *awesome* place to learn basic scripting**.
 It's easy.
 It's self-contained.
 It's obvious how some simple coding can do incredibly powerful things.
 10. I learned how to speak, write, and think in JavaScript + HTML + CSS.
-Also how to *learn* how to make APIs and new environments work.
-If I stick with something long enough, I usually figure out how to make it work for me.
+Also how to *learn* how to make APIs and new environments work. **If I stick with something long enough, I usually figure out how to make it work**.
 Or I find something else that does the job.
 {: style="color: red"}
 {: reversed="reversed"}